How to Draw UML Sequence Diagram?

 Arguments defined

-20. Click OK to close the windows and go back to diagram.
-The arguments are added and presented on diagram.
-Finally the diagram become:
+20. Click OK to close the windows and go back to the diagram.
+The arguments are added and presented on the diagram.
+Finally, the diagram becomes:

 Final UML sequence diagram